arpanpramanik2003/fruit-veg-classification/README.md

 [Dataset Link](https://www.kaggle.com/datasets/kritikseth/fruit-and-vegetable-image-recognition)

 ## 📌 Project Overview
 This project is a **deep learning-based image classification system** that identifies different types of fruits and vegetables from an uploaded image.
 The model is built using **TensorFlow** and deployed using **Streamlit**.
+The current model uses **EfficientNet** for improved accuracy and performance.

 ## 🖥️ Tech Stack
 - **Python** (Core programming language)
 - **TensorFlow/Keras** (For model training and inference)
+- **EfficientNet** (Pre-trained model for feature extraction and classification)
 - **Streamlit** (For building the web UI)
 - **NumPy & PIL** (For image preprocessing)
 - **Matplotlib** (For visualization)